culvertsoft/mgen/README.md

 Parsers and code generators are what we call plug-ins, that is, they are loaded dynamically on compiler startup.
 If the user wants to extend or replace parsers or code generators, he/she provides command line arguments to the compiler for where to search for JAR files containing his own parser and/or generator classes.
 The only requirement is that the custom classes implement the Parser and/or Generator interfaces specified in the MGen Java API.

-Key features for the compiler are:
+Key features for the compiler, standard parser and standard generators are:
  * Support for generic types
  * Heterogenous containers
  * Support for polymorphic types (maps directly to c++/java class hierarchies)